Rabinder Singh (judge): Matrix Chambers

 Singh, Booth and 5 other tenants from 4–5 Gray's Inn Square, together with 16 barristers from other chambers, set up Matrix Chambers in 2000.
 With the formation of Matrix, none of the five silks signed up to Matrix at the time was estimated to earn much more than £200,000 a year, Singh however was believed to be the biggest earner of them all.
 One senior clerk said: "The problem they will have is that Rabinder Singh is by far their biggest earner.
 He will be carrying the rent which could cause a lot of internal politics."
-Singh has since gone on to be named the Barrister of the Year by the Lawyer Magazine.
-In 2001 and was appointed King's Counsel in 2002 earning him the professional title of 'Silk' and being styled with the suffix KC.
-He is acknowledged as a Leading Silk in Administrative and Public law; Singh is described by Chambers & Partners Legal 500 2006 as being "known for his expertise in cross-disciplinary work" and as "one of the most impressive younger silks" in the area of Administrative and Public laws.
-Singh was the Chair of the Bar Council Equality and Diversity Committee (Race and Religion) from 2004 to 2006, also, from 2006 to 2008 Singh was the Chair of the Constitutional and Administrative Law Bar Association.
+Singh went on to be named the Barrister of the Year by the Lawyer Magazine in 2001 and was appointed Queen's Counsel in 2002.
+He was acknowledged as a Leading Silk in Administrative and Public law; Singh was described by Chambers & Partners Legal 500 2006 as being "known for his expertise in cross-disciplinary work" and as "one of the most impressive younger silks" in the area of Administrative and Public law.
+Singh was the Chair of the Bar Council Equality and Diversity Committee (Race and Religion) from 2004 to 2006.
+Also, from 2006 to 2008, Singh was the Chair of the Constitutional and Administrative Law Bar Association.
 In 2009 he was made a Bencher of Lincoln's Inn.